asb1411/asb1411/README.md

 👋 Hi, I’m @asb1411
-- I’m a Software Developer working in the Cloud domain, with experience in programming languages like Python, C++, Java, Solidity, etc.
+- I’m a Software Developer working in the Cloud domain, with experience in programming languages like Python, C++, Java, Solidity.
 - Recently forayed into web3 development, with rigorous understanding of blockchain tech
 - Experience with CI/CD piplelines using GitLab and Jenkins, and IaC in Terraform
 - Machine Learning and Computer Vision Projects